June 15, 2008 — a historic day!

 Last laugh client signing the document.
 Last laugh client signing the document.
 Last laugh client signing the document.

-Shown in these pictures above and below are citizens signing the petition at the Last Laugh Cafe in San Francisco.
-For other people — who also want their local electoral system be changed into one that delivers proportionality — this may be a turning point for their electoral system.
-But it is important to send your Elections Commission a request to change the local electoral system yourself, too.
-Read below how to make such a request.
-If you are from San Francisco you can strengthen the request for implementation of electoral equality before the law by sending a postcard: San Francisco: Fair City!
+Shown in these pictures above and below are citizens who signed the petition at the Last Laugh Cafe in San Francisco.
+Soon after, voters requested voter equality in Oakland, Alameda.
+For other people — who also want their local electoral system be changed into one that delivers proportionality — this may be a good example for requesting change of their electoral system.

 Last Laugh client signing the document.
 Last Laugh client signing the document.
 Last Laugh client signing the document.